 In fact, each day in the UK we drink 165 million cups of tea, which equals two and a half brews for every person!

-At Esquires Coffee, there’s plenty of room in our hearts for a lovely cuppa, and we pride ourselves on our delicious range of high-quality teas, from classic English Breakfast to rich herbal infusions packed with antioxidants and good things.
+At our UK coffee chain, there’s plenty of room in our hearts for a lovely cuppa, and we pride ourselves on our delicious range of high-quality teas, from classic English Breakfast to rich herbal infusions packed with antioxidants and good things.
 In the spirit of one of the nation’s favourite beverages, we’ve done some digging to bring you a brief history of tea in Great Britain.
 So, while we're all staying at home, stick the kettle on, make a cup of delicious brew and learn all about it.

 The First Tea Pioneers